 They generally do not like to become caregivers4.

-Because they have difficulty providing emotional support to others, when they do become parents, they also have difficulty providing supportive care to their children.
+Because they have difficulty providing emotional support to others, they also have difficulty providing supportive care to their children when they do become parents.

 Hostile parenting style